 Applications for pre-doctoral internship training are made available in the fall preceding the internship year.
-Materials are due by December 1.
+Materials are due by November 15.

-- Completed APPIC application form, which is available on the APPIC website, www.appic.org. - Curriculum Vitae - · Internship eligibility and readiness verification - · Official transcript from the graduate program - One child or adolescent assessment report (preferably including projective assessment) - Three letters of recommendation
+- Completed APPIC application form, which is available on the APPIC website, www.appic.org. - Curriculum Vitae - · Internship eligibility and readiness verification - Official transcript from the graduate program - One child or adolescent assessment report (preferably including projective assessment) - Three letters of recommendation

 Applicants will be notified by December 15 if JCCA wishes to arrange an interview.
-Interviews will take place in late December or early January.
-In accordance with social distancing precautions and consistent with the Association of Psychology Postdoctoral and Internship Centers (APPIC) recommendations, interviews will be conducted remotely via teleconference.
-A pre-recorded tour of each site will be made available to interview candidates.
+Interviews will take place in January.
+In accordance with the Association of Psychology Postdoctoral and Internship Centers (APPIC) recommendations, interviews will be conducted remotely via teleconference.
 On each interview date, there will be opportunities for Q and A sessions with staff, as well as a chance to speak to current interns.